 Answers to some of the most commonly asked service questions

 From noisy fans to ice jams and warranties, Radon Defense Midwest answers some of the most commonly asked service questions.
 To learn more about maintenance for our radon mitigation or indoor air quality systems, call 1-844-912-0533 or click below to contact us today.
-We proudly serve Greater Omaha areas throughout Des Moines, Omaha, Lincoln, and nearby.
+We proudly serve Greater Omaha areas throughout Lincoln, Omaha, Sioux City, and nearby.

 - My radon fan is making noise - is something wrong?

 There is no such thing as a silent radon fan.
 The mechanical aspect of the motor will create some noise as it works to move air through the system, and the air moving through the system will create some noise as well.
 The sound is similar to the hum of a bathroom vent fan and ranges from 63-66 dBA.